was born in 1989 started his musical education at the piano moving on to the first brass instrument in the local town band.

 Matthias Haakh was born in 1986 in Athens, Greece, and grew up in Neutstadt in Rhineland-Palatinate, Germany.
 Soon after starting to play the trombone, Matthias began preparatory studies with Professor Henning Wiegräbe at the State University of Music and the Performing Arts Stuttgart where he later began his formal studies.
 After his third semester, he left his teacher of many years and transferred to Professor Jonas Bylund's studio at the University of Music, Drama and Media Hanover.
 For the winter semester in 2010, Matthias was an Erasmus exchange student at the Norwegian Academy of Music in Oslo, studying with Professor Ingemar Roos.

 Matthias Haakh was a member of the 2008 and 2009 Schleswig-Holstein Music Festivals and worked with composer and conductor Pierre Boulez at the Lucerne Festival in 2010.
-For the 2011/2012 season, he was a member of the Bavarian State Opera Academy in Munich.
-Since March 2013, Matthias is principal trombone of the Würzburg Theater.
+2011-2013 Matthias Haakh played as an academic at the Bayerische Staatsoper, followed by an engagement as a principal trombonist at the Theater Würzburg.
+Since 2017 he has been a trombonist of the Wuppertal Symphony Orchestra.

 Johannes Weidner started to play music in his local wind band playing the Euphonium later also the trombone.
 He studied in the class of Jonas Bylund at the Hochschule for Musik, Theater und Medien in Hannover.
 During his studies he worked with many well-known musicians i.e. Daniel Schnyder, David Taylor and Ed Partyka.
 Apart from playing as substitute in different symphony orchestras such as SWR Sinfonieorchester Baden-Baden und Freiburg, Staatsorchester Hannover, Theater Lübeck and the Göttinger Symphonie Orchester he also played on many CDs and DVDs playing Contemporary, Pop and Big Band music.